ellie-dojofive/mcumgr-toolkit/README.md

 Its primary design goals are:
 - Completeness
   - cover all use cases of Zephyr's MCUmgr
+  - to see the implementation status, see this [tracking issue](https://github.com/Finomnis/zephyr-mcumgr-client/issues/32)
 - Performance
   - use static memory and large buffers to prioritize performance over memory footprint